 GSTM1: GST Enzymes and Glutathione for Environmental Toxins

-Glutathione S-transferase enzymes attach glutathione to reactive toxins, rendering them water-soluble and ready for excretion – important for clearing heavy metals, pesticides, and oxidative byproducts.
-This article covers GSTM1 and related GST variants, and what the null genotype means for real-world toxin exposure.
+Glutathione S-transferase enzymes attach glutathione to reactive toxins, which renders them water-soluble and ready for excretion.
+This is important for clearing heavy metals, pesticides, and oxidative byproducts.
+This article covers GSTM1 and related GST variants, and what the null genotype means for daily toxin exposure.

 NQO1 Gene: Metabolism of Quinones, Benzene, and More

-NQO1 (NAD(P)H quinone oxidoreductase 1) protects cells by converting reactive quinones — toxic byproducts of benzene, air pollution, and cigarette smoke — into less harmful forms before they can damage DNA.
+NQO1 (NAD(P)H quinone oxidoreductase 1) protects cells by converting reactive quinones, which are the toxic byproducts of benzene, air pollution, and cigarette smoke, into less harmful forms before they can damage DNA.
 It also plays a role in recycling vitamins C and E as antioxidants.

 SOD1 Gene: Your Antioxidant Defense System

-Superoxide dismutase 1 (SOD1) is one of the body’s primary defenses against oxidative stress, converting damaging superoxide radicals into less harmful hydrogen peroxide for further clearance.
-Unlike the conjugation enzymes earlier in this hub, SOD1 operates inside the cell rather than in the liver — making it relevant to mitochondrial health, neurological function, and chronic disease risk.
+Superoxide dismutase 1 (SOD1) is one of the body’s primary defenses against oxidative stress, converting damaging superoxide radicals into less harmful hydrogen peroxide.
+SOD1 operates inside the cell rather than in the liver, which makes it relevant to mitochondrial health, neurological function, and chronic disease risk.

 Transporter genes